 As the plane starts to descend, it gets closer and closer to the water.
 It feels like we will land in the river, but after a scary and bumpy landing, the plane’s wheels touch down on the landing strip.
-And I’m here, in the Nation’s Capital.
+And I’m here, in the Nation’s Capital, Washington D.C.

 I did not know that DC has a river.
 It is huge.
 It is much much bigger than the Sacramento River.
-It’s called the Potomac River, and it’s one of the biggest rivers in the country.
+The Potomac River, and it’s one of the biggest in the country.

 We pass through the White House.
-It appears bigger and more impressive in movies than it actualy is.
+It appears bigger and more impressive in movies than it actually is.
 I learn that it was built by slaves.

 A very tall monument catches my attention.
 Amazed, I ask, “What is that?”
 “It is the George Washington Monument.”
 “Can I go to the top?”
 I ask again.
 “Yes you can.”